 Lack of airflow is causing it to overheat

 One of the first things to check on your furnace is if its filter is dirty and needs to be replaced.
 Lack of airflow into the furnace can have several detrimental effects, and one of them is causing the heat exchanger (the part of the furnace that does the actual heating of the air) to fail to cool down.
 If this part overheats, it trips a limit switch that will shut down the furnace.
+To understand more about why this component is critical, read why a damaged heat exchanger is such a big deal.
 The heat exchanger can also overheat because of poor ventilation of combustion gases, and this will require professionals to fix it.

 The thermostat is miscalibrated